marn-pine/2025-windows-python3-youtube-live-notify/readme.txt

 # Ready-compiled stand-alone .exe file used with .ini file
 # This app will notify you when a YouTube channel goes live.
 # Right-click the tray icon and choose Exit to exit the app.
-# .exe file can copy to new file, .ini must be the same name